Atazanavir / CobicistatBrand Name: Evotaz Other Names: ATV / COBI, atazanavir sulfate / cobicistat Drug Class: Combination Drugs

+Skin rash is common with Evotaz but can sometimes be severe.
 Contact your health care provider or go to the nearest hospital emergency room right away if you develop a severe rash or a rash with any of the following symptoms:

 Some people taking Evotaz have had liver problems.
-People with a history of hepatitis B virus (HBV) or hepatitis C virus (HCV) infection or who have elevated results on liver function tests may have an increased risk of developing new or worsening liver problems while taking Evotaz.
-Liver function tests may be done before and during treatment with Evotaz.
-Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:
+People who have(HBV) or (HCV) or who have elevated results on a may have an increased risk of developing new or worsening liver problems while taking Evotaz.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of gallbladder problems: